brentnd/genetic/readme.md

 ## [genetic] synopsis

-Start of simple genetic algorithm with goal of using to do neural network population evolution.
+Messing around with simple genetic algorithm.

 All source files found in `src/`